Key Specs of MG Hector

-MG Hector Features: The Hector’s standout feature is its large 10.4-inch touchscreen infotainment which gets in-built internet connectivity, iSmart mobile application-based AC control as well as door lock and unlock.
-It is also equipped with a panoramic sunroof, a 7-inch colour MID, 360 degree camera, electronic parking brake and up to six airbags.
-The standard set of safety features include dual front airbags, ABS with EBD, ESP, traction control, rear disc brakes, hill hold assist and ISOFIX child seat anchors.
+MG Hector Features: Its standout feature is the large 10.4-inch touchscreen infotainment, which gets inbuilt internet connectivity, iSmart mobile application-based AC control, as well as door lock and unlock.
+It is also equipped with a panoramic sunroof, a 7-inch colour MID, a 360-degree camera, electronic parking brake, and up to six airbags.
+Standard safety features include dual front airbags, ABS with EBD, ESP, traction control, rear disc brakes, hill-hold assist, and ISOFIX child seat anchors.

 MG Hector price list (Variants)